We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Most low-cost non-stick cookware is made with a standard aluminum core and a PTFE (Teflon) or ceramic non-stick coating for the cooking surface.

-In terms of material, the biggest difference between T-fal and Calphalon is that all Calphalon non-stick cookware is made from hard-anodized aluminum while only T-fal’s Ultimate Hard Anodized Titanium collection is made with that material.
+In terms of material, the most significant difference between T-fal and Calphalon is that all Calphalon non-stick cookware is made from hard-anodized aluminum while only T-fal’s Ultimate Hard Anodized Titanium collection is made with that material.
 The rest of T-fal non-stick cookware is made with regular aluminum.

 Since cookware made with regular aluminum requires fewer manufacturing processes compared to hard-anodized aluminum, it’s less expensive.
-This is one of the ways T-fal keeps their prices very low.
+Using regular aluminum is one of the ways T-fal keeps their prices very low.
 More on this later. (skip to price comparison)

 Both brands use standard PTFE non-stick coating for most collections but also offer versions made with a ceramic non-stick coating if you prefer that (FYI – I’m not a huge fan of ceramic because it’s more difficult to clean).